Quantum technologies came to revolutionize medicine

 This branch of technology promises to have an impact in various sectors and industries, medicine being one of these.
 Hospitals have been using quantum technologies such as laser or magnetic resonance imaging (MRI).
 However, these new quantum technologies could allow the development of custom medications, or organ manipulation at the molecular level, as described by experts from the Inter-American Development Bank (IDB).

-In this context, specialists in quantum technologies indicate, quantum technology seems to fit in so well with healthcare systems since many biological processes occur in a microscopic field similar to that of quantum interactions.
-Currently, the presence of the health emergency caused by Covid-19 has permeated all disciplines of science, opening possibilities for quantum technologies according to the SARS-CoV-2 virus detection and mitigation.
+In this context, specialists in quantum technologies indicate, the quantum technology seems to fit in so well with healthcare systems since many biological processes occur in a microscopic field similar to that of quantum interactions.
+Currently, the presence of the health emergency caused by Covid-19 has permeated all disciplines of science, opening possibilities for quantum technologies according to the detection and mitigation of the SARS-CoV-2 virus.

 Scientists from Massachusetts Institute of Technology (MIT) have theoretically proposed the possibility of test for Covid-19 with quantum technology.
 This proposal, according to the scientists, would give the possibility of faster tests, reduce costs, in addition to a reduction in the reading and interpretation of them.